-Irish umpire Roland Black appointed to officiate in the ICC Men’s Under-19s World Cup
+Irish umpire Roland Black appointed to stand in final of the ICC Men’s Under-19s World Cup

-DUBLIN – Irish elite umpire Roland Black has been confirmed as a standing official at the upcoming ICC Men’s Under-19s World Cup in January in the Caribbean.
+ANTIGUA – Irish elite umpire Roland Black has been confirmed as one of the two on-field umpires at the ICC Men’s Under-19s World Cup Final on Saturday.

 Black, who has been umpiring since 2006, is one of four members of Cricket Ireland’s International Umpires Panel, as well as part of the Irish first-class umpire panel.
 He stood as an umpire at the ICC T20 World Cup Qualifier in 2019 and at the ICC Men’s Under-19s World Cup in South Africa in 2020.